theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 * **PROCESS AND TIME&trade;** records the temporal and systems-development lineage that later matures into the substrate-governance argument and the cost-of-compute decline framework.
 * **FREE WILL AI&trade;** records the autonomous decision framework associated with deterministic hardware-layer action.
-* **FREE WILL LEARNING&trade;** records the learning and low-level optimization lineage associated with assembler-path adaptation and firmware-adjacent logic.
+* **FREE WILL LEARNING&trade;** records the learning and low-level optimisation lineage associated with assembler-path adaptation and firmware-adjacent logic.

 Taken together, the three marks define a documentary bridge from early systems work to the December 2017 implementation event.
 In this repository, they are used as chronology markers for continuity analysis, not as substitutes for empirical validation.